dwd/Metre/CONFIGURING.md

 Wildcarded domains allow multiple domains to share a configuration, but, internally, this configuration will be templated for each domain.

+## Shared Constructs

+In some cases - mostly TLS at the moment - configuration has shared schemas.

+### PKIX Identity

+#### chain

+A filename containing the full chain.
+Ideally, this should include the CA as well as any intermediaries, and must include the End Entity cert, all in PEM format.

+#### pkey

+A filename containing the private key, also in PEM form.

+#### generate

+Boolean - and for now ignored.

+### TLS Configuration

+This structure holds TLS configuration.

+#### enabled

+Default: true if any configuration is present (including empty configuration), false otherwise.

+Enables and disables TLS.

+#### dhparam

+Default: `auto`

+The default, `auto`, tells OpenSSL to automatically select DH parameters, as per SSL_set_dh_auto.

+Otherwise, if the value is an integer, it will be used as the maximum size of the DH parameters to be used.
+Metre ships with built-in DH parameters of a number of sizes: 1024, 2048, 2236, 3072, and 4096.
+Higher numbers than 4096 are rejected and will cause an error.

+Finally, the value will be used as a filename and the DH parameters loaded in from a PEM format file.

+These DH parameters are used when contacting this domain (ie, when it is the remote domain on a session).

+#### min_version
+#### max_version

+Default: `TLSv1.2` minimum, no maximum.

+These dictate the minimum, and maximum, versions of TLS to use when contacting this domain.

+Versions are given as "TLS" (or "SSL"), followed by a 1 or 2 digit version number. "v" and "." are ignored, as is case.

+So "TLSv1.2" is the same as "tls12" and will set a minimum (or maximum) TLS version.

+Up to TLSv1.3 is supported, and down to SSLv2 (though this is usually disabled in the underlying OpenSSL build).

+#### cipherlist

+Default: `HIGH:!3DES:!eNULL:!aNULL:@STRENGTH`
+Inherits any: yes

+A cipherlist in OpenSSL format.

+Again, this is used for contacting the remote domain.

+#### identities

+A list of PKIX Identities (as above).
+Only one identity of each certificate type should be provided, so typically only an RSA and/or EC identities should be provided.

+### PKIX Validation

+#### crls

+Default: whatever`globals.fetch-crls` above is set to.

+Ineffective if `globals.fetch-crls` is set to false, and setting this to true but `globals.fetch-crls` to false will cause an error.

+This causes the revocation status of presented certificates to be checked.
+Metre uses a CRL cache, maintains CRLs for a maximum of one hour, and refetching sooner if the CRL indicates it in the nextUpdate field.

+OCSP querying (and OCSP stapling) is unsupported; OCSP querying leaks a substantial amount of information, and OCSP stapling only protects the end-entity certificate.

+Fetching CRLs is quite efficient, though administrators should note that Metre fetches CRLs whether or not the certificate would otherwise pass, so an attacker can (by using a CRL-DP URI in a certificate under their control) make some deductions about the traffic.

+#### trust-anchors

+A list containing filenames of PEM or DER certificates.
+If present, these will be used instead of the system trust anchors.

 ## Global Settings

 All global settings live within the `globals` key at the top level.